- Who Qualifies For A U Visa?

 If certain conditions are met, an individual with U nonimmigrant status may adjust to lawful permanent resident status.

 Once the visa is approved it is valid for 4 years with possible extension.
-After 3 years, with continuous residence in US, a U Visa holder can file for his or her green card.
+After 3 years, with continuous residence in US, a U Visa holder can file for their green card.
 A U Visa can be granted to any immigrant even if he/she has prior immigration or criminal violations in all but the most extreme circumstances.

 - The U Visa nonimmigrant status was created by our government with violence against immigrant women in mind, but U Visa status extends to all victims of qualifying crimes regardless of gender